dokterbob/django-popularity/README.rst

 views for objects, and generate (generic) popularity listings based upon that.

 Right now it has a measure for view counts, relative view counts, novelty and popularity for ''all'' possible objects.
-The latter is still to be tested.
-Soon to be expected: randomness and the ability to sort by a combination of novelty, view counts, randomness and view count.

 Status
 ======